FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # RGB/RGBa Colours

-Or RGBa values to also specify the opacity of the colour:
+RGBa values allow us to also specify the **opacity** of the colour:

 ```css
 header {